Boeing Made MAX MCAS More Aggressive In Late Development

 Key Takeaways:

-• Boeing failed to inform its own test pilots and the FAA about these critical revisions to MCAS, and even removed the system's description from pilot training documentation.
+• Boeing failed to inform its own test pilots and the FAA about these crucial revisions to the MCAS design.

 See a mistake?
 Contact us.